Major

 • No course taken credit/no credit may be used to satisfy major and concentration requirements.

-• Students who took prerequisite and other economics courses during the COVID grading semesters (Spring 2020, Fall 2020, Spring 2021, and Summer 2021) should refer to the Economics Grade Policies for COVID Semesters.
+• If you took prerequisite and other economics courses during the COVID grading semesters (Spring 2020, Fall 2020, Spring 2021, and Summer 2021) you should refer to the Economics Grade Policies for COVID Semesters.

 Major Planner